LendingClub 2023 Review

 - You must be employed and verify your employment and income by providing proper documentation.

 - Your income must be higher than the national household median of $55,775.
-The average borrower has an income of $76,135.

 - You cannot have derogatory marks like late payments, missed payments, or collections, which automatically disqualifies you from the process.